waynchi/DopamineAPI_Android-Client/README.md

 1. Download and install this API Client.
 2. Run the Live Example App to immediately get a feel for how to use the API.
-3. Use the Life Example App as a template for how your app can use the Dopamine API.
+3. Use the Live Example App as a template for how your app can use the Dopamine API.

 **Let’s get started!**